kestra-io/docs/content/blogs/2024-MM-DD-comparing-data-orchestrators.md

 **Best for**:

-Airflow is the go-to choice when orchestrating data workflows that require extensive customization and are heavily Python-based.
-It outperforms others in environments where complex dependencies and intricate logic are the norms.
+Airflow is the go-to choice when orchestrating data workflows that are heavily Python-based.
 If your team is proficient in Python and needs to leverage a mature ecosystem with a plethora of integrations and plugins, Airflow stands out.
-Its ability to handle highly detailed and customized data pipelines makes it ideal for large-scale, enterprise-level applications where precision is paramount.
+Also, Its ability to handle highly detailed and customized data pipelines makes it ideal for large-scale, enterprise-level applications where precision is paramount.

 **Pros**:
 - **Mature ecosystem**: As a long-standing tool, it provides with a vast user base and community support.
 This maturity means a wealth of online resources, tutorials, and best practices that engineers can leverage, making it easier to solve issues and optimize workflows.